AnantharamanLab/ViWrap/README.md

    ("v1.3.0" should be replaced to the latest version)

+#### **Step 2 Set up the conda environment for ViWrap**

+Since ViWrap has many dependencies to be installed, it would be much easier to set up a conda environment instead of installing all dependencies in the global environment (make sure you have upfront conda installed on your server, i.e., [miniconda3](https://docs.conda.io/en/latest/miniconda.html) or anaconda3; we only suggest to run in version 3.0+ conda).
+There are 12 conda envs associated with ViWrap, so it may be useful to keep these associated together in a directory separate from your normal conda installation, which will be referred to as `/path/to/ViWrap_conda_environments`. **Note: ensure that wherever you install the ViWrap conda envs has at least 17 Gb of storage available.** ViWrap was tested extensively with an environment installed separately from the normal conda installation.

+Choose one:

+1. Install in separate directory:

+   1. `conda env create -f /path/to/ViWrap/yamls/ViWrap.yml -p /path/to/ViWrap_conda_environments/ViWrap`

+   2. `conda activate /path/to/ViWrap_conda_environments/ViWrap`

+   Note:

+   1. `/path/to/ViWrap/yamls/ViWrap.yml` indicates the ViWrap.yml file address.
+This file was placed within the yamls folder of ViWrap directory.

+   2. `/path/to/ViWrap_conda_environments` indicates the directory that you will need to use to store all conda environments for ViWrap.
+   3. For the first step, one can also use one-line conda environment setting up string as: `conda create -c bioconda -c conda-forge -p /path/to/ViWrap_conda_environments/ViWrap python=3.8 biopython=1.80 mamba=1.3.0 numpy=1.24.2 pandas=1.5.3 pyfastx=0.8.4 matplotlib=3.6.3 seaborn=0.12.2 diamond=2.0.15 hmmer=3.3.2 pyparsing=2.4.7`

+2. Install in normal conda folder

+   1. `conda env create -f /path/to/ViWrap/yamls/ViWrap.yml -n ViWrap`

+   2. `conda activate ViWrap`

+   Note:

+   1. If you choose to proceed this route, you will just need to use the path to your ViWrap conda installation.
+It will look something like this: `/path/to/miniconda3/envs/ViWrap/`

+   2. For the first two steps, one can also use one-line conda environment setting up string as: `conda create -c bioconda -c conda-forge -n ViWrap python=3.8 biopython=1.80 mamba=1.3.0 numpy=1.24.2 pandas=1.5.3 pyfastx=0.8.4 matplotlib=3.6.3 seaborn=0.12.2 diamond=2.0.15 hmmer=3.3.2 pyparsing=2.4.7`

 #### Step 3 Set up the other conda environments required by ViWrap